Importance of Restrictions

 Restrictions are a tool to protect human health and the environment from unacceptable risks posed by some chemicals.
 Restrictions, described in Annex XVII of Regulation 1907/2006 (REACH), may limit or ban the manufacture, placing on the market or use of a substance.
 Restrictions to which substances are potentially subjected have to be reported in Section 15 of the SDS.

-What does this new Restriction bring to the table?
+What do these new Regulations bring to the table?

 Regulation 2020/1149 introduces Restriction 74, relating to the use of Diisocyanates, O = C=N-R-N = C=O, with R an aliphatic or aromatic hydrocarbon unit of unspecified length.
 These substances cannot be used on their own, as constituents of other substances or in mixtures for industrial and professional uses after August 24th 2023, unless:

 - the concentration of diisocyanates individually and in combination is less than 0,1 % by weight, or

 - the employer or self-employed ensures that industrial or professional user(s) have successfully completed training on the safe use of diisocyanates prior to the use of the substance(s) or mixture(s).